wnh44/MSU-SeConOpen/Style Guide.md

 also in organizing the code to improve readability.

 Lines of code should be shorter than 70 characters and should never exceed 120 characters.
-There should be fewer than 8 consecutive lines of code and should never exceed 15 lines.
+There should be fewer than 8 consecutive lines of code without a comment and/or white space and should never exceed 15 lines.

 ___
 ## Order of Code